HwaA18/waldo/README.md

         You can then run our app on a simulator or IOS device!
     * Run on Android

+        Within the "Waldo" directory run:
         ```
         ionic cap open android
         ```
         As a team we did not experience any permissions issues with Android devices.
 If they occur, please reference the link above for guidance.
     * Run on Google Chrome Browser

+        Within the "Waldo" directory run:
         ```
         ionic serve
         ```